 Club Rules

-We are fully committed to safeguarding and promoting the well-being of all our members.
+• We are fully committed to safeguarding and promoting the well-being of all our members.
 The club believes it is important that members, coaches, administrators and parents associated with the club should, at all times, show respect and understanding for the safety and welfare of others.
-Therefore, members are encouraged to be open at all times and share any concerns or complaints that they may have about any aspect of the club with Sam Brotherhood or Tracey Marsh, our Welfare Officers.
+Therefore, members are encouraged to be open at all times and share any concerns or complaints that they may have about any aspect of the club with Belinda Papathanasiou or Julie Thorpe, our Welfare Officers.

 As a member of Spring Gymnastics you are expected to abide by the following club rules: